RESEARCH STARTER

 Preliminary evidence from a series of small studies suggests that BCAAs might decrease symptoms of tardive dyskinesia, a movement disorder caused by long-term usage of antipsychotic drugs.
 BCAAs have also shown a bit of promise for enhancing recovery from traumatic brain injury.

-Although there is a little supportive evidence, on balance, current research does not indicate that BCAAs are effective for enhancing sports performance.
-One preliminary study hints that BCAAs might aid recovery from long-distance running.
-BCAAs have also as yet failed to prove effective for muscular dystrophy.
+Although there is little supportive evidence, on balance, existing research does not indicate that BCAAs are effective for enhancing sports performance.
+Some research hints that BCAAs might aid recovery from long-distance running and limit soreness.
+BCAAs have also failed to prove effective for muscular dystrophy.

-Other therapeutic uses for BCAAS include managing diabetes, combatting obesity, and managing the symptoms of neurological disorders.
+Other therapeutic uses for BCAAS include managing diabetes, combating obesity, and managing the symptoms of neurological disorders.
 However, more studies are needed on these uses.

 Scientific Evidence